alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 SW1A 2AH
 $A

-Once you've received your certificate, attach to your consignment.
+Once you've received your certificate, attach it to your consignment.